 If refinancing isn't an option, a home equity loan can be the perfect solution if you need money for school, home repairs, or really anything else.
-We can walk you through everything you need to know so you can benefit from the equity in your house.

-Unlike with a refinance loan, a home equity Loan allows you to access the equity in your home for debt consolidation, home improvement or future use without paying off your current home loan.
+Unlike with a refinance loan, a home equity Loan allows you to access the equity in your home for debt consolidation, home improvement, or future use without paying off your current home loan.
 This solution is perfect if you:

 - Own your home without a mortgage

 - Have little time remaining to pay off your current mortgage

 - Have a very low interest rate on your current mortgage

 - Want the flexibility to “pay as you go”